Test Vehicle’s MSRP: $45,750 (Base Model: $37,750)

 Exterior badging, plug in capabilities, as well as the green interior lighting strips carefully place throughout the vehicle readily identifies this MINI as being certified green.

 The Countryman in hybrid or non hybrid form continues to be the roomiest of all of the MINIs.
-It’s almost a whopping 8 inches longer and 3 inches wider than its typical British sibling.
+The front seats were designed for maximum comfort.
+They reminded us of the airplane like power 30- way articulating seats found in an *1,000 Lincoln Continental we reviewed earlier this summer.
+As far as the additional room, this oversized Cooper is almost a whopping 8 inches longer and 3 inches wider than its typical British sibling.
 The extra length and width now allows the vehicle to compete against crossovers, which are car-based utility vehicles.
-Because of the additional length, the rear door is larger and there is more legroom in the rear seat room.
+Because of the additional length, the rear door is larger and there is slightly more legroom in the rear seat room.

 While the iconic vehicle was reworked inside and out last year, both the engineering and design teams have managed to maintain the style, distinctiveness and driving dynamics that make this vehicle popular.